Tunneling method for Hawking quanta in analogue gravity: Particle production: supercritical flow

 This profile interpolates between $v(-\infty):=v_{-\infty}=-2$ and $v(\infty):=v_\infty=0$ while the Killing horizon is located at $x_{\textsc{kh}}=0$, such that $\kappa_{\textsc{kh}}=v'(x_{\textsc{kh}})$ denotes the horizon's surface gravity.
 As long as the surface gravity (the profile steepness at the KH) is large, the region around the horizon, where the approximant will deviate from the real trajectory of the Hawking pair, will be small.

 As a general feature, the supercritical flow connects our calculation with the relativistic limit in both, the subluminal and in the superluminal case, because the particle production for relativistic fields happens only in the presence of a horizon.
 As already mentioned, the relativistic behaviour appears when the higher order of the dispersion relation can be neglected, or in other words when $\alpha \to 0$.
-Furthermore, when the lowest order corrections in $\alpha\ll 1$ are taken into account we saw from \eqref{eq:low_energy_example} how the relativistic Hawking temperature gets generically corrected.
 Now we explore such corrections for our specific dispersion relation and flow further; in doing so, we extend our investigation to a broader range of $\alpha$.